imapp-pl/gas-cost-estimator/docs/opcodes_details.md

 ## Takeaways

 See below for a detailed OPCODE-by-OPCODE description of parameters and concerns.
-This is a proposed list of things to tackle, in order from important to negligible:
+This is a proposed list of things to tackle, in order of importance:

 - parametrize values on the stack taken for stack-only operations, see sections `0x01,ADD`, `0x0a,EXP`
 - parametrize amount of memory allocation using memory read/write OPCODEs, see section `0x52,MSTORE`